 Transportation in Black Mesa State Park

+Make sure you fill up your gas tank and buy all the supplies you need in Boise City because this is the last town before the park, almost 40 miles away.
 The road leading to the park is partly dirt and partly paved.
 It meanders through the high plains and rocky outcroppings offering visitors a scenic and exciting drive.
-Depending on where you are coming from, Black Mesa State Park is serviced by two entrances; the south entrance marked as 325 and the north entrance which is closest to Kenton.
+Depending on where you are coming from, Black Mesa State Park is serviced by two entrances: the south entrance marked as 325 and the north entrance which is closest to Kenton.
 Interior roads are gravel and give great access to the nature preserve, Summit Trail parking lot, and the campground.
-There are multiple short hikes in Black Mesa State Park leading visitors to their desired points of interests.
+There are multiple short hikes in Black Mesa State Park leading visitors to their desired points of interest.

 Campgrounds and parking in Black Mesa State Park